infosec-ucalgary/magpieCTF-2023/challenges/forensics/Forensic Easy I or II/README.md

 ## Solution

-1. Turn on the brightness of the image and you will see the flag in the upper left corner
+1. Turn on the brightness of the image and you will see the flag in the upper left corner.
+This is an EASY challenge so DO NOT OVER THINK IT!

 Flag: magpie{wh0_7u2n3d_0ff_7h3_119h7}

 ---

-### Version and Format Info